ISSUE 07: BUILT WITH A VIEW

 Only those able to afford living on a bridge would be able to benefit from water-filled views of their surroundings.

 Bridges once carried entire communities — bustling streets above flowing rivers.
 Today, most are stripped down to bare function.
-But as cities look for creative ways to grow, bridges could once again become living architecture.
+But as cities look for creative ways to grow, bridges could once again become spaces for living.
 Whether as boutique housing, cultural hubs, or adaptive reuse projects, they remind us that sometimes it’s just about using what you already have in new ways.

 Previous